erizov/Professor/semester_6/lecture_32_distributed_ml/parameter_server/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Parameter Server is the best solution for all problems" ✓ **CORRECT**: Parameter Server has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Parameter Server is the best solution for all problems" ✓ **CORRECT**: Parameter Server has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Parameter Server is too complex to understand" ✓ **CORRECT**: Parameter Server can be understood by breaking it down into smaller steps